 Waking up at 4am, I am bouncing up and down in the forward berth as we cut through the waves.
-We’re healed over to starboard and I’m lying with half my body on my bunk.
+We’re heeled over to starboard and I’m lying with half my body on my bunk.
 My other half is pressed against the fiberglass hull.
 I crawl out of my bunk and have to use the handholds to work my way aft to the companionway stairs.
 Climbing up to the cockpit, I find Captain Hank, alone at the wheel.

 This is the story of my sailing trip to Dominica, a lush tropical island; the southern-most island of the Leewards.
 You may have seen Johnny Depp doing his thing here in Pirates of the Caribbean.
 The island was sadly devastated by hurricane Maria in September, 2017.
 So we’re on a mission to help bring cruising sailboats back to the island.